nihr43/bgp-unnumbered/README.md

 ## implementation

-This work is presented as an ansible role.
-The inventory and `main.yml` are highly tailored to my own environment, so you are better off forking and changing these.
+This work is presented as both a virtual network (see ## testing) and an ansible role.
+The inventory and `main.yml` are tailored to my own environment, so you are better off forking and changing these.

 A minimal `inventory.yaml` may look like this: